mne-tools/mne-python/doc/source/manual/sampledata.rst

   should be negative, around -50 mm.
 An example of an initial coordinate transformation is shown in :ref:`CHDFIHAC`.

-- Make the Digitzer data again visible from the options of the viewer window.
-Note that the points are now much coloser to the scalp surface.
+- Make the Digitizer data again visible from the options of the viewer window.
+Note that the points are now much closer to the scalp surface.

 .. _CHDFIHAC: